 - Can they explain why the benchmark result was X, and not 2X (twice as fast)? ie, what is the limiting factor?

 Ideally, include the limiting factor (or suspected limiting factor) along with the benchmark results.
-For example: "the file system returned 830,000 cached 4 Kbyte reads/sec, limited by the benchmark being single-threaded, and the CPU speed of the server".
+For example: "the file system result was limited by the CPU speed of the server, and the benchmark being single-threaded".
 For evidence, this statement could include a screenshot showing that the benchmark was single-threaded and CPU-bound: for example, on Linux, using "pidstat -t 1"; on Solaris, using "prstat -mLc 1".

 The following are worked examples of active benchmarking, showing the tools used for analysis: